go280286sai/testd/readme.md

-hello
-my name
-is Alex
+hello my name is Alex
 the weather is fine
+i am ok